stevenjmesser/new.visitmy.website/_pages/work.md

 I led a small team on a 3-month discovery to explore the concept of personalisation and how it might improve outcomes for users of UK government services.
 In the wake of the Cambridge Analytica scandal, it was essential I develop a vision that struck a balance between radically ambitious futures and responsible use of technology.
 We called it [‘boring magic’]({% post_url 2020-01-08-boring-magic %}).

-Over a 6-month period, I led a team to make the vision more tangible through developing a series of proofs-of-concept and prototypes, using techniques from user-centred service design, futures thinking and the burgeoning ethical design practice.
+Over a 6-month period, I led a team to make the vision more tangible through developing [a series of proofs-of-concept and prototypes]({% post_url 2024-10-10-sketches-of-future-digital-services-in-government %}), using techniques from user-centred service design, futures thinking and the burgeoning ethical design practice.
 We also explored what needed to be true from a technical, legal, funding and capability perspective for the futures to be possible and plausible.
 Alongside this, we crafted a cross-government strategy and narrative which we presented to Cabinet Ministers and a Chief Advisor.
-This formed the basis for [GOV.UK's Spending Review representation in 2020](https://www.gov.uk/government/publications/spending-review-2020-documents/spending-review-2020#:~:text=personalised%20public%20services).
+This formed the basis for [GOV.UK’s Spending Review representation in 2020](https://www.gov.uk/government/publications/spending-review-2020-documents/spending-review-2020#:~:text=personalised%20public%20services).

 _Skills: Strategy, product management, innovation, futures thinking, ethical design, leadership._